Jimmytheprofessionaldumbass/pish/README.md

 # Python Interactive SHell

-Python Interactive SHell or PISH is a shell written completely in python using default python modules.
+PISH is a shell written completely in python using default python modules.

 It is a hobbie project I would like to work with when I am bored.